Jeongyeon-Choi/jeongyeon-choi.github.io/_projects/3_project.md

 ## Project Overview

 This page presents selected works from **ARCH 1020: Media and Modeling I** at the Georgia Institute of Technology.
-The following projects primarily reflect my interest in **visual communication, spatial representation, and information organization**.
+The following projects primarily reflect my (past) interest in **visual communication, spatial representation, and information organization**.
 Rather than focusing solely on architectural construction, these works investigate how visual conventions guide perception, hierarchy, navigation, and interpretation across two-dimensional and three-dimensional media.

 ---